tom-nahum/Scientific-Calculator/README.md

 In order to calculate an expression, I've used python's **eval()** method, which gets a string and calculate it's value.

 ###### my_button.py
 In this calculator, we have 5 types of buttons.
-According to **open-close** principle, I've created
+According to **open-close principle**, I've created
 an abstract class called MyButton.
 All the buttons inherits from this class, which includes all the attributes of a button (size, color, font and location on the screen).
 In addition, this class has a method 'create' which place a button on the screen.